RanL703/Blog-2-Tweet-Agent/README.md

 - ⏱️ Smart rate limiting and error handling
 - 🔄 Supports dry run mode for testing
 - 🎯 Optimized for engagement and readability
+- 🔍 Real-time blog directory monitoring
+- 🚀 Instant tweet generation for new posts
+- 🔄 Processes latest post on startup

 ## 🚀 Quick Start